FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 not repeat the same method to the same EAP server when receiving an EAP Nak.

-Peers MUST rate-limit their provisioning attempts.
+Peers MUST rate limit their provisioning attempts.
 If provisioning fails, it is likely because provisioning is not available.
 Retrying provisioning repeatedly in quick succession is not likely to change the server behavior.
 Instead, it is likely to result in the peer